Michele-Alberti/data-lunch/README.md

 ```

 ### 3.2.
 Commitizen

+> This step is not required if the [setup script](#23-setup-the-development-environment-by-using-the-setup-script) is used.

 The _Commitizen_ hook checks that rules for _conventional commits_ are respected in commits messages.
 Use the following command to enjoy _Commitizen's_ interactive prompt.